-These instructions are provided to help you complete the data entry form and to explain the purpose of the questions.
+These instructions are provided to help you complete the visiting student data entry form or recognised student application form and to explain the purpose of the questions.

 It is important that you read these instructions before completing the form.
 Please type your answers in the fields provided.